TREMOR

 • Regular exercise to improve motor function and coordination

-4. Surgical & Advanced Treatments
+4. Advanced Tremor Treatments

 • Deep Brain Stimulation (DBS) – Implantation of electrodes in the brain to reduce tremor severity